krypto5863/COM3D2.ShortMenuLoader/README.md

 [COM3D2.API](https://github.com/krypto5863/COM3D2.API) is now required.
 So make sure you have the latest version before proceeding.

 This plugin is as simple as drop in and play.
-From the releases section, drop the two DLLs into `BepinEx/plugins`.
+From the releases section, drop the DLL into `BepinEx/plugins`.

 The following plugins can and should be removed as they are no longer utilized if SML is installed:
 - QuickEditStart